ryanyuan828/Clock-Project/README.md

-VHDL project for clock/calendar based on EP4CE6 Cyclone IV.
+FPGA project for clock/calendar based on EP4CE6 Cyclone IV and VHDL language.